http://www.pacific.edu/college/

 - Courses numbered 201 to 299 carry credits for graduate degrees and courses numbered above 300 are exclusively for students admitted to a doctoral program.

-- Courses numbered 193: Each department of the College of the Pacific may offer, on occasion, special topics courses (193).
+- Each department of the College of the Pacific may offer, on occasion, special topics courses, which are numbered 193).
 Some departments also offer lower-level special topics courses numbered 093 and/or graduate-level courses numbered 293.
 The material of the special topics courses may reflect the current research of the instructor or the needs and interests of a group of students.
 Detailed descriptions of these courses may be obtained from the chair of the department in which the courses are offered.

 - The following sets of course numbers designate a similar function in each department of the College of the Pacific: 191 and 291, independent study, undergraduate and graduate; 195, 295 and 395, seminar, undergraduate, graduate and doctoral; 197, 297 and 397, independent research, undergraduate, graduate and doctoral; 299, master’s thesis; 399, doctoral dissertation.
 In some departments, courses numbered 191 or 197 may be offered for a minimum of two units.
 No independent study or undergraduate research course may exceed four units.